 There are some common signs it’s time to take on your first employee

-I was completely focused on refining my offer, getting my business out there, and when the time came I would simply expand.
+When I set up my business some years ago, I wasn’t really thinking about taking on an employee.
+I was completely focused on refining my offer.
+I wanted to get my business out there.
+When the time came I would simply expand.
 I had worked for other people and as an HR Professional, I just thought when the time came to get more help, I would.
 Easy, right?

 When do you make the decision to take on an employee?

-Of course much depends on not only your current business model, but where you would like to take it in the future.
+Of course, much depends on not only your current business model but where you would like to take it in the future.
 According to the Federation of Small Businesses (FSB), 62.6 per cent of small businesses in the UK are sole proprietors.
 So when does a sole business owner decide to employ someone else?

 Here are some of the common deciding factors:

-1 – You are working 24/7 and simply can’t see the end in sight.
+1 – You are working 24/7 and simply can’t see the end in sight

-2 – When your time is spent doing work which is significantly less than the value of the hourly rate you charge for your services.
+2 – When your time is spent doing work which is significantly less than the value of the hourly rate you charge for your services

 So when I started working for myself initially, you would think I would easily apply that philosophy for some of the admin tasks and routine work, which I now had to complete.
 But no, I just tried to do it all myself.
-Until one day, I woke up and realised that actually the time spent doing low cost work, was actually cheating me out of earning enough to pay someone else to do it and also turn in a nice profit.
+Until one day, I woke up and realised that actually the time spent doing low-cost work, was cheating me out of earning enough to pay someone else to do it and also turn in a nice profit.

-3 – When you no longer wish to work “in” your business, but “on” your business.
+3 – When you no longer wish to work “in” your business, but “on” your business

-4 – When you have enough money in the coffers to pay someone regularly.
+4 – When you have enough money in the coffers to pay someone regularly

 When I took on my first employee, I had simply too much to do, but I also knew I wasn’t going to be able to expand the business in the way I wanted until I had more help.
 It’s a conundrum indeed.
 I certainly wasn’t generating enough income to pay an employee at that time.
-What I did though was calculate how much I had in savings and other financial pots and put aside enough to be able to pay an employee for 6 months.
-As it is I eventually took on an apprentice, who I contracted for a year, but if that had not been an option, I would have offered a 6 month contract with a view to extend.
+What I did was to calculate how much I had in savings and other financial pots and put aside enough to be able to pay an employee for 6 months.
+As it is I eventually took on an apprentice, who I contracted for a year, but if that had not been an option, I would have offered a 6-month contract with a view to extending.

-5 – Outsourcing simply isn’t an option.
+5 – Outsourcing simply isn’t an option

 Knowing whether to outsource or not can be tricky.
-Much will depend on the nature of the work you want done; how crucial it is to the success of your business and the skills you’d like to retain in your business for example.
+Much will depend on the nature of the work you want to be done; how crucial it is to the success of your business and the skills you’d like to retain in your business for example.
 This great little matrix from mind-tools can help you focus on what your priorities are.